unfor19/kubernetes-localdev/README.md

 1. **Windows**: Open a browser in a new Incognito/Private window and navigate to https://darker.kubemaster.me and login with your Google user.
 You should see the same dark cat, but the message now contains your full name.
     - **NOTE**: If you have an existing browser windwow, even if it's incognito, then you might have already autehnticated.
 You can verify it by checking if the cookie `_oauth2_proxy` exists.
 To get the full flow, close all incognito windows and then open a new browser windows in incognito https://darker.kubemaster.me
     - **NOTE**: If you've already authenticated when you navigated to https://dark.kubemaster.me (OAuth2), then you won't be prompted to be logged in when you navigate to https://darker.kubemaster.me (OIDC).
 Authentication is done once and subsequent requests are verified by `oauth-proxy2` with the secret cookie `_oauth2_proxy` which is set to any subdomain `.kubemaster.me`.
 This goes the other way around, if you've already authenticated on https://darker.kubemaster.me then you can also access https://darker.kubemaster.me.
     - **NOTE**: Authenticating with OIDC (darker) provides more details about the authenticated user, therefore it's possible to inject the name of the user in the application.
 If you logged in with OAuth2 (dark) then your name won't be displayed in the message "Hello YOUR_GOOGLE_NAME".
-Google specifies the available user attributes when querying the `userinfo` endpoint in [ID token's payload](https://developers.google.com/identity/protocols/oauth2/openid-connect#an-id-tokens-payload).
-Click the Expand/Collapse button to view the all available attributes.
+Google specifies the available user attributes in the [ID token's payload](https://developers.google.com/identity/protocols/oauth2/openid-connect#an-id-tokens-payload).
+Click the Expand/Collapse buttons to view the available attributes for OIDC and OAuth2.

         <details>

         <summary>
-        ID token's payload - Expand/Collapse
+        OIDC - ID token's payload - Expand/Collapse
         </summary>

         ```json